1.4: Use Your EARS: 4 Habits for Effective Listening

 3. Read non-verbals:

-- Watch for body language: eye contact, facial expression, blushing, sweating, hand gestures, body positioning, and posture
+- Watch for body language: posture, eye contact, facial expression, blushing, sweating, hand gestures, spatial distancing.

 - Does the speaker’s body language seem consistent with what their words are saying?
 Or does it seem to contradict it?

-- There are many reasons why a person’s body language might make a person seem anxious: avoiding eye contact is not always a sign of dishonesty.
+- There are many reasons why a person’s body language might make a person seem anxious: avoiding eye contact is not always a sign of dishonesty or disinterest.

 - Different cultures express body language differently: